pimbrouwers/Jay/README.md

 ## Getting Started

-JSON in F# can be tough and confusing.
-This library aims to make it much simpler.
+This library aims to make working with JSON in F# much simpler.

 Install the [Jay](https://www.nuget.org/packages/Jay/) NuGet package: